srijanone/ezdevportal/modules/custom/ezdevportal_demo/README.md

 ## Introduction

-This module basically manages the customisation of faq features.
+This module basically provides the demo content for Ezdevportal that consists of various things like blocks, files, media, menu, nodes, paragraphs, taxonomies and users.

 ### Key Features:

-  * It provides customisations related to faq features.
+  * It provides the demo content for Ezdevportal.
+  * The demo content consists of various things like blocks, files, media, menu, nodes, paragraphs, taxonomies and users.

 ## Requirements